Shlurp/Strudel/README.md

 + Enter that directory
 + Compile the program

 You will get two compiled programs: `stru` and `cstru`.
++ `cstru` is the compiler for Strudel.
+It converts Strudel source code into bytecode.
++ `stru` executes the bytecode compiled by `cstru`.
 To check if they are working correctly, execute the following:
 ```sh
 $ ./cstru demos/hello_world.asm
 $ ./stru a.out